t18n/awesome-dev-tools/README.md

 #### Testing and Debugging Tools

+##### Test runners

+- [Jest](https://jestjs.io/): a popular testing framework for JavaScript that provides a simple and easy-to-use interface for writing and running tests, with built-in support for mocking and code coverage reporting
+- [Mocha](https://mochajs.org/): a JavaScript testing framework that provides a flexible and extensible testing interface, allowing developers to choose their own assertion library and mocking tools
+- [Xdebug](https://xdebug.org/): A PHP extension for debugging PHP scripts.
+Available for Windows, Linux, and macOS.
+- [JUnit](https://junit.org/junit5/): A popular testing framework for Java programmers.
+Used for unit testing, integration testing, and more.
+Can be used with various IDEs and build tools.

+##### E2E Testing

+- [Cypress](https://www.cypress.io/): a JavaScript end-to-end testing framework that provides an easy-to-use API for writing and running tests, with a focus on fast and reliable test execution and debugging
+- [Playwright](https://playwright.dev/): an open-source Node.js library for automating browsers and mobile devices, providing a powerful and flexible API for writing and running end-to-end tests and browser automation scripts
 - [Selenium](https://www.selenium.dev/): An open-source tool for automating web browsers to test web applications.
 Supports a range of programming languages including Java, C#, Python, and more.
 Works on Windows, Linux, and macOS.
-- [JUnit](https://junit.org/junit5/): A popular testing framework for Java programmers.
-Used for unit testing, integration testing, and more.
-Can be used with various IDEs and build tools.
-- [Xdebug](https://xdebug.org/): A PHP extension for debugging PHP scripts.
-Available for Windows, Linux, and macOS.
+- [Appium](http://appium.io/): an open-source test automation tool for mobile applications that supports a wide range of platforms and devices, allowing developers to write and run tests using a variety of programming languages and testing frameworks
+- [Detox](https://github.com/wix/Detox): a gray-box end-to-end testing and automation framework for mobile apps that provides full control over the device and testing environment, with a focus on reliable and maintainable test code

 #### Issue Tracking and Project Management Tools